 Apparently, Mr Davidson rode past Mr Harley.
 And because they knew each other, they exchanged a wave.

 Being biking legends of the day, Mr H & Mr D were often looked up to.

 So when a mere mortal witnessed this exchange between the two big fishes, he assumed it was etiquette between bikers.
 So he started to do it, too.

 And so it was born – the ubiquitous motorcycle wave.

 Fast forward a hundred years and riders across the world have developed their own greetings between themselves.

 Those who ride on the left (like us in the UK) have different waves to those in Europe and the US who drive on the right.

-The frequency and exuberance also seems to vary between age groups.
+The frequency and exuberance also seem to vary between age groups.

 Advice For New Riders

 Even whilst taking your riding lessons, you would’ve been privy to a biker or two welcoming you to the clan with a motorcycle wave or a nod.